SpiritsUnite/maimai-score-details/README.md

 2. Go to a score page in maimai DX NET.
 3. Open the bookmark on the page.

+Alternatively, if you use Firefox, you can just install the extension: <https://addons.mozilla.org/en-US/firefox/addon/maimai-score-details/>

-Chrome/Firefox extension also coming soon™.
+Chrome extension also coming soon™.